Advanced Setup

 },

-For more information on choosing the smeshing-opts and smeshing-proving-opts, see fine-tuning proving, the postcli README and the profiler README, respectively, and the sections below on these topics.
+, see fine-tuning proving, the postcli README and the profiler README, respectively, and the sections below on these topics.

 Collecting Rewards

-The coinbase account (specified in the config, above, as smeshing-coinbase) is the account that will receive the rewards from smeshing.
+) is the account that will receive the rewards from smeshing.
 The coinbase account is fixed per smesher, per epoch, as the smesher commits to it in an ATX for an entire epoch.
 However, it can be changed at any time, and the change will take effect in the epoch that the next published ATX targets.
 Note that many smeshers can also use the same coinbase (although to do so would reduce privacy since those smeshers could be associated via the shared coinbase address), and also that there's no requirement that a smesher even provide a coinbase that they control.
 In theory the coinbase could be set to someone else's account, or even to a burn account.

 The simplest way to generate a coinbase account is to install and open Smapp; it'll automatically generate a new account the first time it's opened, assuming one doesn't already exist (make sure to backup the recovery mnemonic!).

-If you prefer you can use the smcli tool to generate and display a new Wallet containing one or more accounts from the command line.
+tool to generate and display a new Wallet containing one or more accounts from the command line.
 See the README in that repository for more information on the tool.

-Either way, you should now have a Spacemesh-compatible address in bech32 format that starts with sm1.
+Either way, you should now have a Spacemesh-compatible address in bech32 format that starts with sm1

 Running Multiple Nodes

-It is possible to run multiple go-spacemesh processes on a single system.
+processes on a single system.
 This is of course subject to the resource requirements outlined above; in particular, make sure that the system has high enough bandwidth to support many nodes.
 You'll need to change a few parameters to enable this:

-1. Node data directory: each node must have its own data directory to store network state.
-Specify it on the command line using the -d datadir flag or in the config in {"main":{"data-folder":"<node-data-location>"}}.
+- Node data directory: each node must have its own data directory to store network state.
+Specify it on the command line using the

-2. Smeshing data directory: each smeshing node must point to a different PoST data directory.
-Specify in the config using {"smeshing":{"smeshing-opts":{"smeshing-opts-datadir":"<post-data-location>"}}}.
-See note below about avoiding equivocation!
+. - Smeshing data directory: each smeshing node must point to a different PoST data directory.
+Specify in the config using

-3. Lockfile: each running node must specify a different lockfile.
-Specify it on the command line using --filelock or in the config with {"main":{"filelock":"<lock-file-location>"}}, e.g. /tmp/go-spacemesh-01.lock.
+.
+See note below about avoiding equivocation! - Lockfile: each running node must specify a different lockfile.
+Specify it on the command line using

-4. GRPC API ports: assuming you have GRPC enabled, each running node must use a different set of ports for the public and private GRPC services.
-Specify them in the config with {"api":{"grpc-public-listener":"<ip_addr>:<port>","grpc-private-listener":"<ip_addr>:<port>"}}".
-Use "0.0.0.0" to listen on all interfaces, or specify an IP address attached to a particular interface.
-See next section for more information on the API and the difference between public and private services.
+. - GRPC API ports: assuming you have GRPC enabled, each running node must use a different set of ports for the public and private GRPC services.
+Specify them in the config with

 System Service on Linux

-On compatible Linux-based systems, we strongly recommend running go-spacemesh as a systemd service.
+as a systemd service.
 This makes log management easier, and it ensures that the node will automatically restart if it dies or is killed, and that it automatically starts when the system is restarted.
 Each Linux distribution is different, so please check the documentation for your distribution to determine precisely where to create the service file.
-On most distributions the file should live in /etc/systemd/system.
-Here's a sample service file - please read the systemd documentation for more information and update paths, users, etc. to suit your particular system:
+On most distributions the file should live in /etc/systemd/system

 [Unit]